HPNet: Deep Primitive Segmentation Using Hybrid Representations: Conclusions and Limitations

 \section{Conclusions and Limitations}

 In this paper, we have presented HPNet which combines multiple segmentation cues for primitive shape segmentation.
-Experimental results show that HPNet leads to considerable performance gains than previous approaches that leverage a single segmentation cue.
+Experimental results show that HPNet leads to considerable performance gains compared to previous approaches that leverage a single segmentation cue.
 Moreover, making the combination weights adaptive to the input models leads to additional performance improvement.
 Our ablation study further justifies different components of HPNet.

 One limitation of HPNet is that it does not utilize symmetric relations among geometric primitives (c.f~\cite{Li:2011:GF}).
 In the future, we plan to study novel graph neural networks to detect and enforce structural relations among primitives.
 Detecting such relations is essential for many models such as architectures.
-Another limitation of HPNet is that it is trained on labeled datasets.
-It is interesting to explore novel approaches to train HPNet by leveraging unlabeled data, e.g., to enforce the consistency among different representations and to design self-supervised regression losses.

-\textbf{Acknowledgements.} Qixing Huang would like to acknowledge the support from NSF IIS-2047677 and NSF HDR TRIPODS-1934932.
+\textbf{Acknowledgements.} Qixing Huang would like to acknowledge the support from NSF Career IIS-2047677 and NSF HDR TRIPODS-1934932.
+Etienne Vouga would like to acknowledge the support from NSF IIS-1910274, Side Effects Software Inc., and Adobe Inc.

 { }